ropensci/hddtools/README.md

 Hydrological Data Discovery Tools
 ==========

-The R package ``hddtools'' is an open source project is designed to facilitate non programmatic access to online data sources.
+The R package ``hddtools'' is an open source project designed to facilitate non programmatic access to online data sources.
 This typically implies the download of a metadata catalogue, selection of information needed, formal request for dataset(s), de-compression, conversion, manual filtering and parsing.
 All those operation are made more efficient by re-usable functions.

 Depending on the data license, functions can provide offline and/or online modes.
 When redistribution is allowed, for instance, a copy of the dataset is cached within the package and updated twice a year.
 This is the fastest option and also allows offline use of package's functions.
 When re-distribution is not allowed, only online mode is provided.